griffon/griffon/templates/griffon-standard-templates/templates/griffon-swing-groovy/README.md

     gradle test
     gradle run

-Or if you prefer Maven you may issue the following commands

-    mvn compile
-    mvn test
-    mvn exec:java

-Don't forget to add any extra JAR dependencies to `build.gradle` or `pom.xml`!
+Don't forget to add any extra JAR dependencies to `build.gradle`!